aki2o/emacs-tss/README.md

 ### Manually

-Download tss.el and put it on your load-path.
+Download tss.el and put it on your load-path and download the dependencies
--   In this case, you need to install each of the following dependency.

 ### Dependency